Effects of the Hubbard interaction on the quantum metric: Quantum metric

 While $g^{\mathrm{MBQM}}$ can only be calculated for small systems, it is exact, also in the presence of interactions.
-Since Eq.~\eqref{many_body_single_particle_metric_relation} holds for noninteracting systems and $g(k)$ is calculated perturbatively, we do not expect Eq.\ \eqref{many_body_single_particle_metric_relation} to hold exactly when interactions are included.
-Nevertheless, $g^{\mathrm{MBQM}}$ serves as a useful benchmark for our analytical results, allowing us to compare the GQM and the DQM from the previous subsections with the MBQM.
+Since Eq.~\eqref{many_body_single_particle_metric_relation} holds for noninteracting systems~\footnote{In noninteracting cases, the momentum sum over the quantum metric has also been connected to the spread of Wannier functions, see, e.g., Refs.~\cite{Marzari-Vanderbilt-MaximallyLocalizedGeneralized-1997, Marzari2012WannierRev, deSousa2023Chen1, Cardenas-Castillo2024Chen2}.} and $g(k)$ is calculated perturbatively, we do not expect Eq.\ \eqref{many_body_single_particle_metric_relation} to hold exactly when interactions are included.
+Nevertheless, $g^{\mathrm{MBQM}}$ serves as a useful benchmark for our analytical results, allowing us to compare the GQM and the DQM from the previous sections with the MBQM.